 TechBridgeWorld carefully selects multidisciplinary teams of CMU students.
 Teams are typically comprised of a mix of undergraduate and graduate students and recent alumni from various departments at CMU.
-They are set up to work in a globally-distributed team over the summer with some team members working with TechBridgeWorld faculty and staff from the Pittsburgh campus while other members are living and working at the overseas partner location.
+They are set up to work in a globally-distributed team over the summer with team members living and working at the overseas partner location and TechBridgeWorld faculty and staff working from the Pittsburgh campus.

 Working with TechBridgeWorld